Jeremy Arévalo

-Jeremy Alberto Arévalo Mera (born 19 March 2005) is a footballer who plays as a forward for Racing de Santander.
+Jeremy Alberto Arévalo Mera (born 19 March 2005) is a professional footballer who plays as a forward for Primeira Liga club Estrela da Amadora, on loan from club VfB Stuttgart.
 Born in Spain, he plays for the Ecuador national team.

 Club career

+Racing Santander

-Born in Maliaño, Cantabria to Ecuadorian parents, Arévalo was a Racing de Santander youth graduate.
+Born in Maliaño, Cantabria, to Ecuadorian parents, Arévalo was a Racing de Santander youth graduate.
 He made his senior debut with the reserves at the age of 16 on 8 January 2022, coming on as a late substitute in a 3–0 Segunda División RFEF away loss against CD Laredo.

 Arévalo was handed his first start on 15 October 2022, and scored the winner in a 1–0 away success over Bergantiños FC.
 On 3 December, he scored a brace in a 2–0 win at Laredo.

 Arévalo made his professional debut on 12 August 2023, replacing goalscorer Aritz Aldasoro late into a 4–0 Segunda División home routing over SD Eibar.

+VfB Stuttgart

+On 2 January 2026, he signed a five-and-a-half-year-deal with VfB Stuttgart.
+Arévalo made his club debut eight days later, in a 4–1 Bundesliga victory over Bayer Leverkusen.

+Loan to Estrela da Amadora

+On 4 September 2026, he joined Portuguese Primeira Liga club Estrela da Amadora, on loan for the 2026–27 season.

 International career

 Eligible to play for Ecuador or Spain, Arévalo represented the latter at under-18 level.
 He was called up to the Ecuador U20s for the 2025 South American U-20 Championship.
-He was called up to the senior Ecuador national team for a set of friendlies on November 2025.
+He was called up to the senior Ecuador national team for a set of friendlies in November 2025.

+On 31 May 2026, Arévalo was selected in the 26-man squad for the 2026 FIFA World Cup.